wmartins/react-circular-progress/README.md

 # React Circular Progress

-This react component adds a simple circular progress bar.
+This is a simple circular progress bar, written using React and SVG.

 [DEMO](http://wmartins.github.io/react-circular-progress)